 This article was originally published in Every Child Magazine

 If you’re looking to further develop your reflective practice strategies, look no further than ECA’s newly designed online Communities of Practice program for early childhood professionals at all stages of their careers centred around STEM and play.
 Find out more and enrol here

 Reflective Practice: A handbook for early childhood educators (2nd ed.)

 This revised edition develops the subject more thoroughly, and includes three new chapters: Reflecting on practice for meeting the professional standards; Reflecting on practice and the educational leader; and Reflective practice and managing change.

 The book takes educators on a journey that will help them to gain a greater understanding of reflective practice – now a key component of the training for the early childhood educator – as it applies to the early childhood professional.
-Purchase your copy here.
+Purchase your copy on the ECA Shop here.